bmwcarit/joynr/wiki/using_joynr.md

 The Cluster Controller (CC) is a collective term used to group a group of services that assist one or more applications with joynr discovery, registration and communication.
 Services that fall under the category of belonging to a Cluster Controller include:

 * Registration and discovery – manages the registration of local and global capabilities.
 * Message routing – on message receipt, processes the message and distributes it to the intended recipient.
+Please note that joynr does not guarantee that messages are delivered in the order in which they were sent.
 * Access Control